SA's electricity supply and market

 The electricity is transported from power stations via transmission and distribution networks, where it is then sold to end users by retailers.

-This chart shows how much electricity is being generated by different fuel types in each state and updates every few minutes.
-Hover over the bars for more detailed information.
-You can also view the data in a table on the RenewEconomy website.
+This bar graph shows how much electricity is being generated by different fuel types and how much electricity is being used in each state, and updates every few minutes.
+Hover over the bars for more information.
+You can view a legend for the graph and the data in a table on the RenewEconomy website.

 Generating electricity in SA

 Renewable energy sources in South Australia include wind and solar, through rooftop solar photovoltaic (PV) systems.

 Wind farms in South Australia operate depending on wind conditions and are capable of supplying a significant amount of energy to customers.
 There is a large battery paired with the Hornsdale wind farm, which provides stability services for the electricity network and can provide back-up power in an emergency.

 Generation from rooftop PV systems is dependent on sunlight.
 More than 200,000 South Australian households have installed rooftop PV.
 These systems generate electricity for the household's use and any excess electricity generated is sent to the main electricity grid.